 The best thing I did as far as pain management was to take bentonite clay baths and put hydrated clay directly on the spot.
 Bentonite clay is supposed to be “adsorbent” and may have literally been drawing out the infection.
 However it worked, I know I felt less pain after both baths and poultices.

-More Suggestions from Readers that I Didn’t Try
+More Suggestions to Get Rif of Cellulitis from Readers that I Didn’t Try

 Readers were so helpful via social media, and although I wasn’t able to try all these, it’s always interesting to share!

 - An ionic silver ointment

 - Nutritional Response Testing to find the root of the issue and which treatments will work for you.
 (We’ve actually done this with my daughter and my husband thinks it’s total woo woo!)